 With Associate Professor Neil McGill, Consultant Rheumatologist at Royal Prince Alfred Hospital, New South Wales, Australia

-Case – A 60 year old male with history of type 2 diabetes and osteoarthritis presents with an acutely swollen red and painful right knee.
+A 60-year-old male with a history of type 2 diabetes and osteoarthritis presents with an acutely swollen red and painful right knee.
 Febrile to 38 degrees, on examination he is unable to move that knee due to pain.
 You suspect septic arthritis.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.

 If you want to listen to this episode while not connected to WiFi or the internet, you can download it.
 To find out more go to Apple support (https://support.apple.com/en-us/HT201859)